 “We were thus made aware of the plausible presence of a planet around it.”
 As a planet orbits, its gravity tugs on its host star, which moves slightly in response.
-Sensitive spectrographs such as the one on the IRTF can detect the star’s radial velocity, its motion to-and-fro along our line of sight.
+Sensitive spectrographs such as the one on the IRTF can detect the star’s radial velocity, and its motion to and fro along our line of sight.

 Space telescopes to the rescue